marcosbustamantemateo/GenericAPIController/README.md

 }
 ```

-Then

-3. In the project directory execute it with nuget console to create the database:
+3. Then, in order to create the database, you have to execute it with nuget in the project directory:

   ### `update-database`

 # Documentation